 ORDER

 The above-styled case is before this court on a motion to dismiss for lack of subject matter jurisdiction by defendants Hillside Properties, Inc., J. Tony Britt, Britt Home Furnishings, Inc., Donald Thompson and Elizabeth Thompson.
 The defendants argue that this court does not have the power to hear the instant case.
-While the court does not agree with the movants' assertion that subject matter jurisdiction is lacking, *879 the court nevertheless is of the opinion that the above-styled case should be dismissed on the grounds that 28 U.S.C. § 157(b)(5) in no way vitiates this court's power under 28 U.S.C. § 1334(c)(1) to abstain, in the interest of comity, from hearing a particular proceeding related to a bankruptcy case.
-Thus, the court believes that it does have subject matter jurisdiction over the instant case.
-The court, in dismissing this action, is simply exercising its discretion not to hear the case.
+While the court does not agree with the movants’ assertion that subject matter jurisdiction is lacking,

 STATEMENT OF FACTS

-The instant action was originally filed on December 16, 1986, in the United States Bankruptcy Court for the Northern District of Georgia pursuant to 28 U.S.C. § 157(c)(1)[1] as an adversary non-core proceeding related to plaintiffs' Chapter 7 pending in that court.
+The instant action was originally filed on December 16, 1986, in the United States Bankruptcy Court for the Northern District of Georgia pursuant to 28 U.S.C. § 157(c)(1) 1 as an adversary non-core proceeding related to plaintiffs’ Chapter 7 pending in that court.
 The plaintiffs allege in their complaint that on or about August 12, 1985, plaintiff Roberta Kadel, as a result of the negligence of the defendants in failing properly to maintain the premises which the plaintiffs were leasing from the defendants, received physical injuries when the deck attached to the premises became detached and fell with her to the ground.
 As a result of the injury, the plaintiffs incurred substantial medical bills and lost income and filed for protection under the bankruptcy laws.

-On April 13, 1987, the defendants moved the bankruptcy court to withdraw the Order of Reference with regard to the abovestyled case pursuant to 28 U.S.C. § 157(b)(5).[2]
-On May 14, 1987, this court entered a consent order by which the reference of the instant case was withdrawn from the bankruptcy court to this court.
+On April 13, 1987, the defendants moved the bankruptcy court to withdraw the Order of Reference with regard to the above-styled case pursuant to 28 U.S.C. § 157(b)(5).
+2 On May 14, 1987, this court entered a consent order by which the reference of the instant case was withdrawn from the bankruptcy court to this court.
 The defendants now seek to dismiss this action from federal court on the ground that this court lacks subject matter jurisdiction.

 On December 14, 1987, this court issued an order directing the parties to brief the issue of whether the plaintiffs would be barred by the applicable statutes of limitations when attempting to refile their suit in state court.
 In response to that order, the defendants have acknowledged that O.C.G.A. § 9-2-61(a) would apply in the event that Mrs. Kadel refiles a personal injury claim and that, pursuant to that statute, Mrs. Kadel would have six (6) months after this dismissal to refile suit in that court.
-Since the occurrence in question took place on August 12, 1985, the four year statute of limitations for Mr. Kadel's claim for loss of consortium has not expired and he would have four years from August 12, 1985 to refile an action for loss of consortium.
-It is in reliance on the defendants' representation that the plaintiffs will not be barred by the statute of limitations should they elect to refile their claims in state court that this court exercises its discretion to dismiss this action.
+Since the occurrence in question took place on August 12, 1985, the four year statute of limitations for Mr. Kadel’s claim for loss of consortium has not expired and he would have four years from August 12,1985 to refile an action for loss of consortium.
+It is in reliance on the defendants’ representation that the plaintiffs will not be barred by the statute of limitations should they elect to refile their claims in state court that this court exercises its discretion to dismiss this action.

 DISCUSSION

-The issue which the parties have presented to this court for resolution is whether 28 U.S.C. § 157(b)(5) compels a federal district court to hear a personal injury lawsuit based on state law tort theories when such lawsuit was originally filed by the debtors as an adversary non-core proceeding related to the debtors' bankruptcy and which lawsuit has no independent grounds (e.g. diversity, federal question) for establishing jurisdiction in federal court.
-While there have been no cases reported with facts identical to those presented here, there have been cases in *880 which the courts have had the opportunity to address the scope and meaning of 28 U.S.C. § 157(b)(5).
-Those cases, taken together with the legislative history explaining section 157, lead this court to conclude that the federal district courts, absent diversity or federal question jurisdiction, are not required to hear lawsuits involving state law tort issues when such lawsuits are filed in bankruptcy court as non-core proceedings related to a bankruptcy.
+The issue which the parties have presented to this court for resolution is whether 28 U.S.C. § 157(b)(5) compels a federal district court to hear a personal injury lawsuit based on state law tort theories when such lawsuit was originally filed by the debtors as an adversary non-core proceeding related to the debtors’ bankruptcy and which lawsuit has no independent grounds (e.g. diversity, federal question) for establishing jurisdiction in federal court.
+While there have been no cases reported with facts identical to those presented here, there have been cases in

-Defendant reasonably reads [157(b)(5)'s] statutory language to vest exclusive jurisdiction over tort claims in the district court once proceedings in bankruptcy have commenced.
-This court, however, upon consideration of the Bankruptcy Act and its legislative history as a whole, concludes that the language should not be construed in accordance with its "plain meaning," and that § 157(b)(5) should not be read to divest state courts of jurisdiction over personal injury claims already pending before them. . . .
-Section 157 sets forth the parameters of jurisdiction of the newly-established bankruptcy courts; subsection (b)(5) delimits the scope of jurisdiction as between those courts and Article III courts . . . without stripping state courts of traditional jurisdictional powers.
+Defendant reasonably reads [157(b)(5)’s] statutory language to vest exclusive jurisdiction over tort claims in the district court once proceedings in bankruptcy have commenced.
+This court, however, upon consideration of the Bankruptcy Act and its legislative history as a whole, concludes that the language should not be construed in accordance with its “plain meaning,” and that § 157(b)(5) should not be read to divest state courts of jurisdiction over personal injury claims already pending before them_ Section 157 sets forth the parameters of jurisdiction of the newly-established bankruptcy courts; subsection (b)(5) delimits the scope of jurisdiction as between those courts and Article III courts ... without stripping state courts of traditional jurisdictional powers.

 While Kinder, like White Motor, can be distinguished from the instant case on the grounds that in those cases personal injury claims against the debtors were already pending in state courts whereas in this case the personal injury claim was filed not in state court but in bankruptcy court, the court nevertheless finds persuasive the reasoning of the Kinder and White Motor cases.
 The court finds the reasoning in those cases helpful in establishing that section 157(b)(5) was not intended to expand federal court jurisdiction nor strip state court jurisdiction but rather was intended to specifically limit what the bankruptcy courts shall have the power to hear.
 See Kinder at 13.